 - We have published a page on our trusted evaluators.

 - We have committed to writing a public impact report in 2023.

 - We have updated our cause pages and the way we communicate about cause areas, and have corrected all the errors in our content that we were able to identify.

 Mixed messages and unclear communication about the Pledge (2014-2017)

 How we fell short: We encouraged student groups to run pledge drives which sometimes resulted in people taking the Pledge at a young age without being encouraged to seriously think it through as a long-term commitment.
 Some of our communications also presented the Pledge as something to be taken quickly rather than carefully considered.

-Steps we took to improve: We updated GWWC's website and pledge campaign materials to emphasize that the Pledge is a career-long commitment to consider carefully rather than in haste.
-We recommend the temporary Try Giving pledge to people who do not yet have a clear picture of their financial future.
+Steps we took to improve: We updated GWWC's website and pledge campaign materials to emphasise that the Pledge is a career-long commitment to consider carefully rather than in haste.
+We recommend the temporary Try Giving pledge (now called a "Trial Pledge") to people who do not yet have a clear picture of their financial future.

-How we fell short: We view it as a mistake that we put relatively little staff time toward Giving What We Can after merging it with CEA in 2016.
+How we fell short: We view it as a mistake that we put relatively little staff time toward Giving What We Can after merging it with the Centre for Effective Altruism in 2016.
 The main person responsible for Giving What We Can since 2017, Julia Wise, already had full-time responsibilities on community health.
 As the tech team's capacity was split between several major projects, fixes to Giving What We Can tech problems sometimes took longer than they should have.
 Members received fewer communications than before, and website functionality was not what users expected.
 For example: